Last updated: March 04, 2025

 Check your credit report

-To prepare for home buying, try get copies of your credit report from the major credit reporting agencies.
-To get a free copy of your credit report, go to annualcreditreport.com.
+To prepare for home buying, try to get copies of your credit reports from the major credit reporting agencies.
+To get a free copy of your credit reports, go to AnnualCreditReport.com.

 Once you receive your reports, look over them carefully.
-If you notice any errors or inconsistencies, try to get them resolved as soon as you can.
-Accounts that are not yours, addresses where you have not lived, and all other errors should be corrected.
+If you notice any errors or inconsistencies, try to resolve them as soon as you can.
+Credit accounts that are not yours, addresses where you have not lived, and all other errors should be corrected with the relevant creditor or credit reporting agency.

-Check again in several months to be sure requested changes were made.
-Lenders will typically assume everything is correct when they request a copy of your credit report to determine if you qualify for financing.
+Check again in several months to be sure any requested changes were made.
+Lenders may assume everything is correct when they request a copy of your credit report from a credit reporting agency to determine if you qualify for financing.

 Plan a monthly budget

-Generally, lenders will offer mortgage products to you based on a monthly debt-to-income ratio of up to 43%.
-This ratio includes all debt payments found on your credit report in addition to the new mortgage payment.
-Creditors generally use the minimum monthly payment on your open accounts when establishing a debt-to-income ratio.
-Lenders may use your debt-to-income ratio when choosing what interest rate they will offer you.
-A higher proportion of your monthly income going towards debt may result in a higher interest rate on your mortgage and a payment that is higher than you are comfortable with.
+Lenders may also use your DTI when choosing what interest rate to offer you.
+A higher proportion of your monthly income going toward debt may result in a higher interest rate on your mortgage and a higher payment than you are comfortable with.

-By living within a budget, you can determine how large of a monthly payment you can afford along with all your other expenses.
-Begin by using your current rent or mortgage payment in your budget and then plan to save the largest amount possible for a few months to see if you can manage a higher monthly expense.
-This might also help you put money aside for the down payment and closing costs when you decide to purchase a new home.
+By living within a budget, you can determine how large of a monthly payment you can afford with all your other expenses.
+Start by factoring in your current rent or mortgage payment into your budget, and then plan to save the largest amount possible for a few months to see if you can manage a higher monthly expense.
+This may also help you put money aside for a down payment and closing costs when you decide to purchase a new home.

 The total cost of homeownership includes more than the mortgage payment.
 Other expenses, like maintenance and utilities, need to be considered.
-You may want to budget for additional savings to be able to afford to repair something in your home if it breaks.
+You may also want to save money for emergency home repairs.

 Build up your down payment savings

-If you plan to place a down payment of less than 20%, you may be required to pay private mortgage insurance (PMI) fees.
-It’s good to be aware of all potential fees related to a home purchase, so that you can budget and save accordingly.
+If you plan to make a down payment of less than 20%, you may be required to pay private mortgage insurance (PMI).
+It’s good to be aware of all potential fees related to a home purchase so you can budget and save accordingly.

-Other ways to save might include finding an additional source of income such as taking on a second job or searching for a roommate to help pay rent.
+Other ways to save money for a down payment include finding an additional source of income, such as taking on a second job or searching for a roommate to help pay rent.

 Meet with a lender

 Want to learn more about the homebuying process?
-Here is a list of 10 steps you can expect to follow when purchasing a new home.
+Here is a list of 10 steps to follow when purchasing a new home.

-Please note: Discover® does not offer purchase mortgages.
+Please note: Discover® Home Loans does not offer purchase mortgages or government-backed home loans.

 Tap into your equity today